viper3400/MovieSearchEngine/README.md

 // Init a new instance MovieMetaEngine.IMovieMetaSearch search = new OfdbWebGatewayConnector.OfdbWgMovieMetaSearch();
 ```

+The UIs within the solution are for testing purpose only and not intended for production by no means.

 This piece of work makes usage of the Html Agility Pack: https://htmlagilitypack.codeplex.com/